actix/actix-website/content/docs/url-dispatch.md

 * [*Route::method()*][routemethod] registers a method guard.
 Any number of guards can be registered for each route.
 * [*Route::to()*][routeto] registers handler function for this route.
 Only one handler can be registered.
 Usually handler registration is the last config operation.
-Handler function can be a function or closure and has the type `Fn(HttpRequest<S>) -> R + 'static`
 * [*Route::to_async()*][routetoasync] registers an async handler function for this route.
   Only one handler can be registered.
 Handler registration is the last config operation.
-  Handler function can be a function or closure and has the type `Fn(HttpRequest<S>) -> Future<Item = HttpResponse, Error = Error> + 'static`

 # Route matching

 The main purpose of route configuration is to match (or not match) the request's `path` against a URL path pattern. `path` represents the path portion of the URL that was requested.

-The way that *actix* does this is very simple.
+The way that *actix-web* does this is very simple.
 When a request enters the system, for each resource configuration declaration present in the system, actix checks the request's path against the pattern declared.
 This checking happens in the order that the routes were declared via `App::resource()` method.
 If resource can not be found,